Take advantage of our usually mild winter and get a jump start on the upcoming gardening season.

-While it’s tempting to stay inside on a cold day, waiting will put you behind nature’s calendar for the frenzied spring growth and the inevitable race to our hot weather days (when you really do want to stay inside).
+Waiting too long can put you behind nature’s calendar for frenzied spring growth and the inevitable race to hot weather days (when you really do want to stay inside).

-Taking these simple steps now will make your spring and summer garden even more enjoyable.
+Here are a few simple tips to make your spring and summer garden even more enjoyable:

 1. Clean up struggling or diseased plants.
 Leave the rest in place.

 Not every plant will be a success.
 Sometimes it’s location, or just disease or age.
-Winter is the perfect time to remove plants that are under-performing or diseased.
-Leave healthy spent plants and plant material to add nutrients back into the soil, reduce erosion, and provide habitat for overwintering pollinators.
-Put on your “tough gardener” hat and remove plants that aren’t thriving.
+Leave healthy spent plants and plant material to add nutrients back into the soil, reduce erosion and provide habitat for overwintering pollinators.
+Then put on your “tough gardener” hat and remove plants that aren’t thriving.

 2. Remove invasive weeds that may have taken hold over the growing season.

-Is your turf grass creeping into your garden bed?
+Has your turf grass crept into your garden beds?
 Do you have little tree sprouts popping up between your plants?
 Removing baby trees and grass runners now will save you from a lot of digging and regrowth down the road.
 Many new tree sprouts can be plucked right out of the ground.
 If resistance is felt, it’s time to get the hand trowel or small shovel and get the whole root to be successful in the removal.
 Make sure to take out as much of the grass roots and rhizomes as possible.
-Now is the time to deal with those renegades.
+With recent rains, it may even be time to start mowing!

 3. Amend your soil for spring.

 Winter is an ideal time to fine-tune the water capacity and nutrient content of your soil.
 The AgriLife Soil Preparation guide is a great resource to help you learn more about what your soil needs.
-Many people reserve this activity for spring, but our winter is a great time to add soil amendments like manure, compost, or organic fertilizers.
-When the busy season hits, you’ll have already done the work!
+Many people reserve this activity for spring, but our winter is a great time to add soil amendments like manure or compost.
+When the busy season hits, you’ll have already done the work.

 4. Prune perennials with care.